CaoTrongThang/Easycraft/README.md

 # Easycraft - _Where the difficulty starts from 0_

-_With you, this is how the world should be._
+_With you, this is how the world should be.
+That's why you're summoned here_

 **🎮 Survival Mechanism:**
 - [Hypothermia](https://modrinth.com/mod/pyrofrost)